halotron/Marlin-2.0.5-HiPrecy-LEO1S-TMC2209-Dual-Z/README.md

 ## Further info on building

 Since F6_14 was a PR that never were merged to platformio, it seems that this will currently only be possible to build in arduino IDE.
-The current latest versuin 2.3.2 worked for me.
 You need to install the TMCStepper library in the arduino ide to be able to compile.
 You open the Marlin.ino file in the Marlin directory in arduino IDE.